Who can prepare a neighbourhood plan?

 In areas where a parish or town council exists, these are the only bodies that can prepare a neighbourhood plan.

 A neighbourhood plan for parished areas should cover at least part of the parish area but does not have to cover the whole area.
-The plan can even span across parish boundaries with the consent of the parish councils involved.
+The plan can even span parish boundaries with the consent of the parish councils involved.

 Other than Hinckley, all areas in the borough fall within a parish boundary.